greg-raven/Impeachment-Chronicles/_posts/2020-01-22-whistleblower-was-overheard-in-2017-discussing-with-ally-how-to-remove-trump.md

 After the CIA analyst was coached on how to file a complaint under Intelligence Community whistleblower protections, he was steered to another Obama holdover — former Justice Department attorney-turned-inspector general Michael Atkinson — who facilitated the processing of his complaint, despite numerous red flags raised by career Justice Department lawyers who reviewed it.

-The department’s Office of Legal Counsel that the complaint involved “foreign diplomacy,” not intelligence, contained “hearsay” evidence based on “secondhand” information, and did not meet the definition of an “urgent concern” that needed to be reported to Congress.
+The department’s Office of Legal Counsel ruled that the complaint involved “foreign diplomacy,” not intelligence, contained “hearsay” evidence based on “secondhand” information, and did not meet the definition of an “urgent concern” that needed to be reported to Congress.
 Still, Atkinson worked closely with Schiff to pressure the White House to make the complaint public.

 Fleitz said cloaking the CIA analyst in the whistleblower statute provided him cover from public scrutiny.
 By making him anonymous, he was able to hide his background and motives.
 Filing the complaint with the IC inspector general, moreover, gave him added protections against reprisals, while letting him disclose classified information.
-If he had filed directly with Congress, it could not have made the complaint public due to classified concerns.
+If he had filed directly with Congress, it could not have made the complaint public due to concerns about disclosing classified information.
 But a complaint referred by the IG to Congress gave it more latitude over what it could make public.

 **Omitted Contacts With Schiff**